Battle of Newtown: Expedition and battle

-The plan was complex and conceived on short notice but the ultimate result was a defeat for Butler's Rangers and their indigenous allies.
-Crossing the swampy marsh (which Sullivan termed a "morass") in Hoffman Hollow slowed the advance of Poor's and Clinton's brigades, disrupting the timing of the plan, and this provided just enough delay to allow Butler and the Iroquois to escape.
+The plan was complex and conceived on short notice but the ultimate result was a defeat for Butler's Rangers and their Indigenous allies.
+Crossing the swampy marsh (which Sullivan termed a "morass") in Hoffman Hollow slowed the advance of Poor's and Clinton's brigades, disrupting the timing of the plan, and this provided just enough delay to allow Butler and the Iroquois to escape along the crest of the hill.
 The artillery barrage opened well before Poor and Clinton were in position which forced the Rangers and Iroquois back from the breastwork before they could be encircled.
 While some of the defenders turned and ran, the main body of Butler's forces skirmished with the Americans as they withdrew.

-Nearly all of the Continentals' casualties occurred in the attack of Lieutenant Colonel George Reid's 2nd New Hampshire Regiment.
-Assigned to the extreme left of Poor's assault formation, it climbed where the slope was steepest and lagged considerably behind the rest of the brigade.
-Joseph Brant led a counterattack of indigenous warriors and nearly encircled Reid.
-The next regiment in line, the 3rd New Hampshire Regiment of 28-year-old Lieutenant Colonel Henry Dearborn, about-faced, fired two volleys and attacked down the hill.
-Clinton, whose brigade was climbing the hill below and slightly to the right of Poor, sent his 3rd and 5th New York Regiments to help, and the counterattack was crushed.
+Nearly all of the Continentals' casualties occurred during a counterattack on Lieutenant Colonel George Reid's 2nd New Hampshire Regiment.
+Assigned to the extreme left of Poor's assault formation, the regiment climbed where the slope was steepest and lagged considerably behind the rest of the brigade.
+Joseph Brant led the assault and nearly encircled Reid.
+The next regiment in line, the 3rd New Hampshire Regiment of Lieutenant Colonel Henry Dearborn, about-faced, fired two volleys and advanced back down the hill to assist Reid, as did two of Clinton's regiments.
+The counterattack was turned back, however, it allowed the bulk of Butler's forces to escape.

-After razing two Munsee Delaware villages and destroying all crops in the vicinity, Sullivan's army turned north against a demoralized opposition and over the next three weeks destroyed numerous abandoned Seneca and Cayuga villages.
+After razing two Delaware villages and destroying all crops in the vicinity, Sullivan's army turned north and over the next three weeks destroyed at least 40 hastily abandoned Seneca and Cayuga villages before returning to Fort Sullivan.

-American novelist Allan W. Eckert wrote:

-The Battle of Newtown had certainly not been a bloody battle compared to others, but it was most certainly a significant one.
-This was the battle that broke the back of the Iroquois League...and the hearts of the people of the Six Nations.

-Sullivan's Casualties
+Sullivan's casualties

 Sources differ as to the number of American casualties.
 Captain James Norris of the 3rd New Hampshire recorded three dead and 36 wounded during the battle.
 In his report to George Washington, General Sullivan also reported three dead but increased the number of wounded to 39.
 Five of the wounded died from their wounds within three weeks of the battle bringing the total to eight dead.